-Studies have also found that a tree in an urban area may be up to 15 times more effective at mitigating air pollution and environmental problems than the same tree in a wooded area, and that shading an air conditioner can improve appliance efficiency by 40%.
+Studies have also found that a tree in an urban area may be up to 15 times more effective at mitigating air pollution and environmental problems than the same tree in a wooded area.
+Also, shading an air conditioner can improve appliance efficiency by 40%.

 Managing Tree Resources

-To effectively manage our tree resources, in 2012 an inventory of all trees located on parkways was compiled, allowing us to approach tree trimming and planting in a systematic, proactive basis.
+To effectively manage our tree resources, an inventory of all trees located on parkways was compiled, allowing us to approach tree trimming and planting in a systematic, proactive basis.

 In regard to tree trimming, the village has established a program of trimming all trees approximately once every five years.